emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Legacy hardware components are rarely designed to be stopped and restarted.
 The rhythm of start/stop supported by such components must be documented to prevent wrong usage of their real capacity.
 This must be present in the datasheet or exposed by the components themselves.

-# Improve measurement methods
+# Path Toward Dynamic Assessement

 In the short-term, as promoted by several discussions in the GREEN-BoF mailing list, the device level assessment requires datamodels augmentation {{IVY-WG}} to expose these capabilities and configuration updates first, and metrics to measure the power consumption {{POWEFF}} second.

+In parallel it should document a parsable string giving the minimum information about the parts of a legacy device which migrated to sustainability.

-Hackathon sessions can be used to compare assessment methods.
+Hackathon sessions can be used to compare assessment methods based either on inventory metadata or metrics.

 # Use Cases